JazzMaster/LazGFX/README.md

 Q: can you port for game platform (X?)..

-A: Not unless its supported by BOTH FPC and SDL.
+A: Not unless its supported by BOTH FPC and OpenGL.

 		iPhone , iPad, iWatch..have restricted OBJ-C licenses.
 		FPC is blacklisted for these targets.

 		Apps are signed- and checked-for compliance- by Apple.
 		I cannot help you.